aviumlabs/iam-learning-lab/README.md

-# Aviumlabs IAM Learning Lab
+# Avium Labs IAM Learning Lab

 `Avium Labs IAM Learning Lab` is a self-contained environment for learning about Identity and Access Management and SailPoint IdentityIQ.